What Your Website Can Be

 In No Particular Order

-Hostgator, Hostmonster, and Greengeeks offer what's called "Shared Hosting," which is fine for most websites, but if you're expecting to have more than twenty users on your site at the same time, and especially if your site is fairly interactive, you may want to consider investing in VPS (Virtual Private Server) hosting.
+Hostgator, Hostmonster, and Greengeeks offer what's called "Shared Hosting," which is fine for most websites, but if you're expecting to have more than twenty users on your website at the same time, and especially if your website is fairly interactive, you may want to consider investing in VPS (Virtual Private Server) hosting.
 Our favorite VPS vendor is VPS.net.
 They have great service and are a great value.
 Best of all, you can easily scale your service up as your traffic grows.
 It can even be set to scale up automagically and on demand, but beware, it will not scale down afterwards unless you tell it to.

 A solid collection of useful widgets at reasonable prices